 Also, increasing the sphere of our operations and becoming more construction-orientated has allowed us to offer clients significant cost and programme advantages.”

 Demolition, along with the rest of UK construction plc, faces stiff competition to recruit the best talent; good people are scarce in this booming market.

 From machine operators to supervisors, project managers and surveyors, quality people are in short supply.
 Salter continues: “Some years ago we took a conscious decision to improve the calibre of people we recruit.
-John F Hunt is now offer engineering apprenticeships in its workshops, and sponsors talented young people through university.
+John F Hunt now offers engineering apprenticeships in its workshops and sponsors talented young people through university.

 We also embarked on an extensive scheme to expand the knowledge of our existing staff in related fields, especially that of Health, Safety and Quality Systems management.”
 This has obviously paid dividends, as the company now boasts one of the best staff retention rates in its sector.

-This has been brought about not only by pressure from health and safety, but a general desire of the industry to become more cost-efficient and improve working practice in general.
-However, our hire business has seen an excellent upturn from the specialist tunneling sector off the back of Crossrail, where zero emissions are so critical.
+This has been brought about not only by pressure from health and safety but a general desire of the industry to become more cost-efficient and improve working practices in general.
+However, our hire business has seen an excellent upturn from the specialist tunnelling sector off the back of Crossrail, where zero emissions are so critical.

 Our current working margin is exactly what it was during the recession.
 However what we are trying to do is work in a more planned and efficient manner, not taking the unnecessary risks that have traditionally seen so many Demolition and Plant Hire Contractors fail in the past”